 The department is committed to providing a home for all residents, no matter their ethnicity, nationality, gender, sexual orientation or religion.
 We celebrate the diversity of residents in our program and believe your learning will be enhanced by exposure to different perspectives.
 Our commitment to diversity is exemplified by the appointment of a Deputy Chair for Diversity and Organizational Ethics, Dr. Ezra Griffith.

 In 2011, the Department appointed a special advisor on issues of lesbian, gay, bisexual, and transgender mental health.

 International Medical Graduates

 We welcome applications from international medical school graduates who have an outstanding academic background and have had experience in the US Healthcare System.
-President Levin of Yale University has emphasized that Yale should be a Global University, providing training for the best applicants from around the world.
+Peter Salovey, president of Yale University, has emphasized that Yale should be a Global University, providing training for the best applicants from around the world.
 About 25% of our residents are from international medical schools.
 Many of our faculty have similar backgrounds.

 A Welcoming Environment

 New Haven is a very diverse city with a large populations of African Americans, Italian Americans, and Latinos and Latinas from Colombia, Ecuador, Mexico and Puerto Rico.
 Our department has responded to this large Latino community by providing specialized services for mono-lingual Spanish speaking patients at the Clinica Hispana in the Connecticut Mental Health Center.
 Connecticut is also surprisingly diverse and was one of the first states to legalize same sex marriage.